UCB-stat-159-s23/project-group25/_sources/README.md

 ## Installation

-Run `make env` will setup a new conda environment with the name with the required dependencies.
-The new environment is called `diabetes_analysis`.
-To install the tailor-made functions specific to this project, please install the package `diabetes_analysis_tools` using  `pip install diabetes_analysis_pkg/.`.
+Run `make env` will setup a new conda environment with the required dependencies.
+The activate the environment, run `conda activate diabetes_analysis`.
 Use `diabetes-analysis` kernel to execute the Jupyter Notebook.

+To install the tailor-made functions specific to this project, please install the package `diabetes_analysis_tools` by running  `pip install -e diabetes_analysis_pkg/.` after setting the wording directory to this repository.
+IMPORTANT: Please restart the kernel after the installation.
+The running kernel doesn't continuously check for changes in the installed packages.

 ## Repository Structure